raganwald-deprecated/homoiconic/2008-11-21/templates_double_mockingbirds_and_helpers.md

 <font color="red">NOTE: The material from this post is being extensively revised and appears in [Refactoring Methods with Recursive Combinators](http://github.com/raganwald/homoiconic/tree/master/2008-11-23/recursive_combinators.md#readme).</font>

 *p.s.
-Recursive combinators are definitely found in the wild: Eugene Lazutkin's article on [Using recursion combinators in JavaScript](http://lazutkin.com/blog/2008/jun/30/using-recursion-combinators-javascript/ "") shows how to use combinators to build divide and conquer algorithms in Javascript:*
+Recursive combinators are definitely found in the wild: Eugene Lazutkin's article on [Using recursion combinators in JavaScript](http://lazutkin.com/blog/2008/jun/30/using-recursion-combinators-javascript/ "") shows how to use combinators to build divide and conquer algorithms in JavaScript:*

 	var fib0 = function(n){
 	    return n <= 1 ?
 1 :